hpi-swa-lab/godot-pronto/README.md

 ### Juice

-The following list of nodes dont add new functionality, their purpose is to add a bit of juice to your prototypes.
+The following list of nodes don't add new functionality, their purpose is to add a bit of juice to your prototypes.
 They may not make your prototypes good, but they can add to them.

 | Juice | Function |
 | -------- | -------- |